 Service type: The service type refers to the storage service you select from the cloud provider.
 For example, Amazon Web Services (AWS) offers various storage services, such as Simple Storage Service (S3), Elastic Block Storage and Amazon Glacier.
 By comparison, Google Cloud Storage offers high-performance regional and multiregional storage, as well as slower and less expensive options.
 Microsoft Azure touts durable and available storage products, like blob, queue, file and disk storage, as well as other storage services.

 Region: Cloud providers typically have data centers in different locations, so the costs of cloud storage can vary by region.
-For example, AWS S3 Standard storage for the US East (Ohio) region is priced at $0.023 per gigabyte for the first 50 TB each month.
+For example, AWS S3 Standard storage for the US East (Ohio) region is priced at $0.023 per gigabyte for the 50 TB each month.
 By comparison, the same 50 TB per month costs $0.024 per gigabyte for the EU (London) region.

 Capacity: The amount of storage -- or capacity -- users consume each month also affects cloud storage prices.
 Capacity is often tiered.
-For example, Azure blob storage pricing using hot, locally redundant storage is $0.024 per gigabyte for the first 100 TB per month.
+For example, Azure blob storage pricing using hot, locally redundant storage is $0.024 per gigabyte for the 100 TB per month.
 The next 900 TB per month will cost slightly less at $0.0232 per gigabyte, and the subsequent 4,000 TB per month will cost even less at $0.0223 per gigabyte.